 - Exchange: BTC-E is the major exchange to trade Rubel and Bitcoin.
 It works with a variety of payment providers to allow the deposit of funds.

-Asia is the fastest growing market for Bitcoins.
+Asia is the fastest-growing market for Bitcoins.
 In China, Japan, and South-Korea there is a vivid trade with Bitcoins on exchanges, while Arabian countries like the Emirates are more or less Bitcoin-free.
-In this countries, best changes are to find an ATM or sellers on LocalBitcons.
+In these countries, the best changes are to find an ATM or a seller on LocalBitcons.

 - Direct: The most popular direct exchange broker for Yen is bitflyer.jp.
-The broker offers a wide specter of verification degrees – from E-Mail full KYC – and charges very low fees.
+The broker offers a wide spectre of verification degrees – from E-Mail full KYC – and charges very low fees.